Michigan EMT Programs

 - Oakland Community College's main campus is located in Detroit, about 13 miles northwest of the downtown area.
-The college offers a 2-year degree program in emergency medical services, as well as three certificates at various EMT levels.
+The college offers a 2-year degree program in emergency medical services, as well as two certificates at various EMT levels.

 - Macomb Community College has both beginning and more advanced EMT and paramedic studies at the certificate and associate's degree levels.
 The college is based approximately 20 miles northeast of downtown Detroit.